|Welcome to Aero

 site is designed to be viewed with the Netscape

-Navigator 3 (or greater) browser or the Internet
+Navigator 3 (or greater) browser or the Internet Explorer

-for viewing with a monitor set to 256 colors.
+with a monitor set to 256 colors.

 Steve Smith Editor-in-chief Leslie Nichols Art Director/Designer